Who are Luxembourg Orienteering Club?

 Orienteering is a sport that combines both a physical and a mental element.
-The basic idea in orienteering is to proceed from course start to finish by visiting a number of control points in a predetermined order, with the help of map and compass.
-In an orienteering race, athletes must run at speed through the terrain, with the winner taking the fastest elapsed time to complete the course - as with downhill skiing, in most races runners each start at a different time, rather than all together.
-What is unique to orienteering is that an orienteer must navigate alone and make quick decisions, often while moving at high speed.
+The basic idea in orienteering is to proceed from course start to finish by visiting control points in a pre-determined order, with the help of map and compass.
+There is no set route between control points: the challenge is to use the map to choose and execute the best route.
+In an orienteering race, athletes must run at speed through the terrain, with the winner taking the fastest elapsed time to complete the course.
+As with downhill skiing, in most races runners each start at a different time, rather than all together.
+What is unique to orienteering is that an orienteer must navigate alone and make quick route choices, often while moving at high speed.

-Orienteering began as a forest sport, but nowadays features a variety of different formats, either staying close to the sport's roots with “classic” distance racing over 60 minutes or more in forests or on mountain moorlands, to the more recently developed sprint, and urban or park formats.
+Orienteering is essentially a forest sport, but nowadays features a variety of different formats, either staying close to the sport's roots with “classic” distance racing over 60 minutes or more in forests or on mountain moorland, to the more recently developed sprint, and urban or park formats.
 The orange and white flag that is the emblem of the sport, and which marks every control point, is used by all formats.
-With the use of electronic timing at each control point, and GPS tracking, orienteering has in the last ten years become a sport much more visible to audiences, with real time broadcasting on TV and the internet.
+With the use of electronic timing at every control point, and GPS tracking of runners, orienteering has in the last ten years become a sport much more visible to audiences, with real time broadcasting on television and the internet.

-An orienteering competition – usually referred to as an “event” – will normally offer classes for competition divided by age, but all sharing the same organisation, map and infrastructure.
-Children begin to run at age 10 or under and step up a class every two years, and older competitors move to progressively shorter courses every five years through to 70 plus.
-For many, orienteering is a sport for life - there are cases where three generations of the same family have taken part in a single orienteering event.
+An orienteering competition – usually referred to as an “event” – will usually offer classes for competition divided by age, but all sharing the same organisation, map, and infrastructure.
+Children begin to run at age 10 or under and step up a class every two years, and older competitors move to progressively shorter courses every five years through to 70-plus.
+For many, orienteering is a sport for life – sometimes three generations of the same family take part in a single orienteering event.

 Using the map is at the heart of any orienteering activity.
 Originally, government-made maps were used, but since the 1960’s almost all competitive orienteering has used maps made specially for orienteering.
-Many orienteering maps are now produced not just for formal orienteering races, but also for informal training and for teaching purposes.
-In some countries, many schools will have a orienteering map made of their school grounds, or local park or sports fields, because an accurate, easy to handle, large scale map is best suited for teaching the basic skills of navigation.
+Such maps are now produced not just for formal orienteering races, but also for informal training and for teaching purposes.
+In some countries, many schools will have an orienteering map made of their school grounds, or local park or sports fields, because an accurate, easy to handle, large scale map of a familiar area is ideally suited for teaching the basic skills of navigation.